terrylackey243/Boxwise/PRODUCTION_CHECKLIST.md

 - [ ] A domain name pointing to your server's IP address
 - [ ] SSH access to your server
 - [ ] Root or sudo privileges on your server
+- [ ] Ports 80 and 443 open on your server's firewall

 ## Pre-Deployment Steps